Skip To Main Content

 • Read all kinds of texts and images with confidence and the skills to think critically about context, content, and message.

-• Communicate ideas effectively in writing to reach a variety of audiences and to fulfill a variety of purposes.
+• Communicate ideas effectively in writing to reach a variety of audiences and fulfill a variety of purposes.

 • Pose thoughtful, open-ended questions, and search for and develop reasonable, evidence-based conclusions.